The most likely reasons for your muscle pain

 Determined to be free from his pain, Comet says: "I tried everything, lots of different things.
 I went to great expense buying a new bed.
 I bought a new, very expensive luxurious car.
 I tried physio, Pilates, I saw three different osteopaths - each for 10, 15, or 20 treatments.
 I was very committed - and, by the way, this was very expensive."

-Over the years, both Silverthorne and Comet have had to adapt their lives to fit around their pain.
+Over the years, both Silverthorne and Comet have had to adapt their lives to fit around their chronic pain.

 "I changed my career because I physically couldn't do my job properly," says Comet, who now works as a business coach and has to limit the amount of time spent looking at a screen.